 As the name suggests, employee NPS measures how likely employees are to recommend their workplace as a good place to work to their friends and family.
 It’s a widely used metric in part because it’s quick and easy for employees to complete — they only have to answer one simple question: “How likely are you to recommend us as a great place to work to your family and friends?”

 How to measure eNPS

 Employees can answer on a scale of 0 to 10, with 0 being the least likely, and 10 being the most likely.

-The final score is calculated by comparing the difference between the responses from your happiest employees (promoters, with scores of 9 or 10) and the least happy (detractors, scores of 0 to 6).
-Those with scores of 7 or 8 (passives) are not counted in the final calculation.
+You can calculate the final score by comparing the difference between the responses from your promoters — those who give a score of nine or ten — and your detractors — those who give scores of zero to six.
+Those with scores of seven or eight are generally not counted in the final calculation.

 💡 If 40% of your employees scored 9 or 10, 45% scored 7 or 8, and 15% scored 0 to 6, your calculation would be:

 40%-15% = 25 = eNPS score of 25